kendryte/k510_docs/en/K510_AI_Application_Guides.md

 # 3 Model generation

-Model generation depends on the nncase compiler, and the specific rules for using the nncase compiler can be found[ K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
+Model generation depends on the nncase compiler, and the specific rules for using the nncase compiler can be found[K510_nncase_Developer_Guides.md](./K510_nncase_Developer_Guides.md).
 The script that generates the kmodel for YOLOV5s is located in the /docs/utils/AI_Application/aidemo_sdk/scripts subdirectory.

 At the command prompt of the script, run the gen_yolov5s_320_with_sigmoid_bf16_with_preprocess_output_nhwc.py to generate the corresponding kmodel.